Emmanuele Matino

-Emmanuele Matino (born 7 October 1998) is an Italian football player who plays for club Salernitana.
+Emmanuele Matino (born 7 October 1998) is an Italian football player who plays for club Casarano.

 Club career

 Serie D and Latina

 He started his career at the age of 16 with Serie D club Puteolana.
 In August 2015, he joined Latina and was assigned to their Under-19 team, only making one bench appearance in Serie B before being sent on loan to another Serie D club Nocerina in January 2017.
 At the end of 2016–17 season, his parent club Latina went bankrupt, and he stayed in Nocerina on a permanent basis, spending another season in the Serie D.

 Parma

 On 6 July 2018, he signed a three-year contract with Serie A club Parma.

 Loan to Potenza

 On 18 July 2018, he was loaned by Parma to Serie C club Potenza.

 He made his Serie C debut for Potenza on 25 September 2018 in a game against Juve Stabia as a 75th-minute substitute for Nicola Strambelli.